Solutions For Five Main Challenges of Young People’s Wholeness.

 We’ve come to believe that, among other isolating factors, the pervasive use of porn drives these emotional wounds higher.
 Porn affects how young people view themselves, and increases the struggle for acceptance already prevalent during the teen years.

 The majority of men and women — 91.5 percent of men and 60 percent of women — regularly seek out porn at least once monthly!
-When Josh and I spoke all over the world, we discovered that the majority of todo teens, Christian or not, are caught in the grips of porn.
+When Josh and I spoke all over the world, we discovered that the majority of todas teens, Christian or not, are caught in the grips of porn.

 In our experience, too many parents and Christian leaders ignore the issue.
 Josh recalls, “Parents come to me and say, ‘Look, Josh, you don’t understand.
 My kids are good kids … they’re not going to look for porn.’”

 But if kids have access to smartphones, porn can too easily find them!
 The porn industry is aggressively targeting our kids, even when our kids aren’t looking for it.

 Issue #4: Loneliness